mykolaharmash/hyntax/README.md

 For basic usage ```input``` argument is sufficient.

 All other arguments are needed only for stream parsing and being used internaly by ```TokenizeStream```  class.
-You should warry about those only if you're going to have a custom stream implementation.
+You should worry about those only if you're going to have a custom stream implementation.

 #### Arguments